Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Sources: Statista, Insurance Business Mag, Prevention Web

-4) Eco-friendly home demand will increase prices in Bogor and Bandung where developments are feasible
+4) Eco-friendly home demand will raise prices in Bogor and Bandung where these developments are more feasible

 The demand for eco-friendly homes is booming in places like Bogor and Bandung.

-5) Co-living spaces will become more popular in Jakarta as young professionals seek affordable housing
+5) Demand for co-living spaces in Jakarta will grow as young professionals look for affordable housing options

 In Jakarta, co-living spaces are becoming increasingly popular among young professionals.